aaron-grau/curic/javascript/projects/ttt_jquery/README.md

 Download the [skeleton][skeleton], as well as the [Tic Tac Toe Node solution][ttt-node].

-The `Tice Tac Toe Node solution` contains all the game logic of Tic-Tac-Toe, so you can focus on building the UI.
+The Node solution contains all the game logic of Tic-Tac-Toe, so you can focus on building the UI.
 You will need to reference the files in the Node solution because you'll be using `Board`, `Game`, and `MoveError`.
 You shouldn't have to modify anything in the Node solution, but definitely read and refer to that code!

 A brief side-note here.
 We'll be using use Node's `module.exports` and